PrisonTeam/Prison/docs/prison_docs_310_guide_placeholders.md

 **PlaceholderAPI** - [Setting up PlaceholderAPI](prison_docs_0xx_setting_up_PlaceholderAPI.md) - Strongly Suggested if using placeholders.

+**Holographs** - There are actual a couple of holograph display plugins.
+Most of the references in this document refer to Holographic Displays, but some of the newer plugins can provide the same functionality, plus many new features.

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">

 # Placeholder Theory for Prison

+*(needs updating: Prison now has 10 types of placeholders including top-n variations)*

 There are few major types of placeholders in prison: Player, Ranks, Ladders, Mines, and Stats based.
 With the most recent releases of prison, there have been hybrids added that are a combination of the player placeholders and with mines and ranks.
 For example there are now ladder based placeholder that allow targeting ranks on a specific ladder, instead of all ladders.
 Also there are player mine placeholders that report on the mine stats for the mine in which the player is physically located in.
 The player mine placeholders have no value when the player is not in a mine, and they will change as the player goes from mine to mine.